 The undisputable highlight of the year was the December 7th visit with PM Benjamin Netanyahu to Aleph Farms, the culmination of months of preparation.
 This was our break to discuss with the PM the opportunity alternative protein presents for economic growth and to present a draft of the National Policy Plan we are working on with various government ministries.
 At this event, Netanyahu became the first head of state to taste cultivated meat.
 He committed to appoint a coordinator to serve the sector and ensure “Israel will become a powerhouse for alternative meat and alternative protein.”
-The event was widely covered by the press in Israel and abroad, including Channel 12, Globes, Yahoo Finance and TechRound.
+The event was widely covered by the press in Israel and abroad, including Channel 12, Globes, Business Insider and TechRound.

 Alternative protein academic course